AeonGUI

 Goals and Design Philosophy

-- Minimal footprint.
-Only the parts of the SVG and DOM specifications that are useful for game and application UI are implemented—no animation timeline, no scripting engine, no full browser layout model.
+• Minimal footprint.
+Only the parts of the SVG and DOM specifications that are useful for game and application UI are implemented—no scripting engine, no full browser layout model.

 What AeonGUI Is Not

-- Not a complete SVG implementation.
-Only the subset of SVG 2 that is useful for UI rendering is supported (basic shapes, paths, text, images, gradients, transforms, groups, defs).
-Filters, animations, and advanced text features are out of scope for now.
+• Not a complete SVG implementation.
+Only the subset of SVG 2 that is useful for UI rendering is supported (basic shapes, paths, text, images, gradients, transforms, groups, defs, SMIL animations).
+Filters and advanced text features are out of scope for now.

 Project Status